Summer Tuition Remission On-Campus

 Can I change my course(s)?

 - Yes, only if you have confirmed this change with your BAIC Counselor and Dean.
-Please have your Dean process a new Corse Approval form and e-mail your counselor right away.
-Once your counselor has received your e-mail and discussed the change with you, your counselor will e-mail the confirmed changes to Mrs. Rosaleah Brown Gresham.
+Please have your Dean process a new Course Approval form and e-mail your counselor right away.
+Once your counselor has received your e-mail and discussed the change with you, your counselor will e-mail the confirmed changes to the appropriate staff person.

 Can I withdraw from a class?

-- Yes, but it is your responsibility to withdraw from the class and you must let your counselor know.
-Please copy Mrs. Rosaleah Brown Gresham on the e-mail.
+- Yes, but it is your responsibility to withdraw from the class and you must let your BAIC counselor know.

 - Failure to inform your BAIC counselor decreases your chances of receiving an award subsequent summers.